BattletechModders/ConcreteJungle/README.md

 * Can we make map devastation more efficient?
 Add it earlier in the processing?

+* Infantry trap turret flags are not moved up?

 ### Ideas

 * Destroy X% number of buildings to represent battle grounds